mastbaum/dirt/docs/intro.rst

 Introduction
 ============
-dirt is a Python and `kanso <http://kansojs.org>`_ (CouchDB) application for oversight and tracking of remotely-executed jobs.
+dirt is a Python and CouchDB application for oversight and tracking of remotely-executed jobs.

 Users submit groups of tasks to perform on a data set (or whatever), those are added to a database, tasks are doled out to remote execution hosts, and results are stored in the DB and presented via a web page.